|

 From what I can tell (and I hope I didn't miss anyone or any essential

-conclusion is fair and accurate, I would wholeheartedly agree.
-However,
+of Child and Youth Care.
+If this conclusion is fair and accurate, I would

-at the very core of child and youth care as these individuals lived and
+the very core of Child and Youth Care as these individuals lived and defined

-the ability and willingness to create healthy and healing relationships
+ability and willingness to create healthy and healing relationships with

-with children, youth, and families is essential to their work).
-In fact,
+children, youth, and families is essential to their work).
+In fact, these

-these individuals generated a number of examples of "best" and
+individuals generated a number of examples of "best" and "worst"

-"worst" relationship practices in child and youth care; and it
+relationship practices in Child and Youth Care; and it would probably be

 First, how do we best ensure that those individuals who are selected to